cloudfoundry-community/pe-rds-broker/README.md

 Configure and deploy the broker using one of the above methods.
 Then:

-1. Check that your Cloud Foundry installation supports the [Service Broker API Version v2.6 or greater](https://docs.cloudfoundry.org/services/api.html#changelog)
+1. Check that your Cloud Foundry installation supports [Service Broker API Version v2.6 or greater](https://docs.cloudfoundry.org/services/api.html#changelog)
 2. [Register the broker](https://docs.cloudfoundry.org/services/managing-service-brokers.html#register-broker) within your Cloud Foundry installation;
 3. [Make Services and Plans public](https://docs.cloudfoundry.org/services/access-control.html#enable-access);
 4. Depending on your Cloud Foundry settings, you migh also need to create/bind an [Application Security Group](https://docs.cloudfoundry.org/adminguide/app-sec-groups.html) to allow access to the RDS DB Instances.